superconductive/ge_docs/docs/docs/reference/core_concepts/checkpoints_and_actions.md

 :::info sam-notes
 I'd suggest the following changes:
 - Merge this with the page for "Validation" and call it something like "Checkpoints and Validation", for example.
 - I'm not sure if the checkpoint configuration examples actually make sense as part of "core concepts" or if they should go into the how-to guides instead.
+That would also be a good opportunity to move the code snippets to separate files.
 - I'm keeping references (API refs and cross-docs) for now, will replace once that's set up
 - I have not yet figured out whether it's possible to format text in tabs (e.g. `code` or even *italic*)
 :::